a1826216/SecureProgramming/README.md

 OpenSSL should already be installed on most systems.

-For the server, the websockets library for Python can be installed using pip.
+Python libraries can be installed using pip:

 ```
 pip install websockets
+pip install pycryptodome
 ```

 ## Running the Client and Server